hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/EnterpriseWanReplicationConfiguration.md

 wanRef.setMergePolicy(PassThroughMergePolicy.class.getName());
 wanRef.setRepublishingEnabled(true);
 config.getMapConfig("testMap").setWanReplicationRef(wanRef);
 ```

-`wan-replication-ref` configuration has the following elements;
+`wan-replication-ref` has the following elements;

-- name: Name of `wan-replication` configuration.
-IMap or ICache instance will use this `wan-replication` config.
-Please refer to [Enterprise WAN Replication Configuration section](#enterprise-wan-replication-configuration) for details about `wan-replication` configuration
+- `name`: Name of `wan-replication` configuration.
+IMap or ICache instance uses this `wan-replication` config.
+Please refer to the [Enterprise WAN Replication Configuration section](#enterprise-wan-replication-configuration) for details about `wan-replication` configuration.
-- merge-policy: Merge policy is used to resolve conflicts that are occurred when target cluster already has the replicated entry key.
+- `merge-policy`: Resolve conflicts that are occurred when target cluster already has the replicated entry key.
-- republishing-enabled: When enabled, an incoming event to a member is forwarded to target cluster of that member.
+- `republishing-enabled`: When enabled, an incoming event to a member is forwarded to target cluster of that member.